AdobeDocs/campaign.en/help/v8/config/replication.md

 Tables are replicated from Campaign database to Snowflake Cloud database through dedicated workflows decribed above.

-Replication mechanism depend on the type of table.
+Replication policies are based on the size of the table.
+Some tables will be replicated.
+Some tables will be replicated in real-time, come others will be replicated on hourly basis.
+Some talbes will have incremental updates when others will be replaced.

 **SHOULD WE LIST ALL TABLES?**